 There is no end of variations.
 From tiny tasty Indonesian (mobile) street stands and mini-restaurants to Indian, Italian or even fondue, steak houses or fast food chains.
 In and around Kuta you can eat something different every day.

-As a rule, during the day, you can go around in a bikini or board shorts and flip-flops.
-In the evening when you go out to eat, a T-shirt, shirt and long trousers are a good idea, they also help against the mosquitos.
+As a rule of thumb, you can go around in a bikini or board shorts and flip-flops during the day.
+In the evening when you go out to eat, a T-shirt, shirt and long trousers are a good idea as they also help against the mosquitos.

 We recommend a tetanus boost (1 jab in your rear end), hepatitis A (2-3 jabs, starting 6 weeks before your trip), typhoid (oral vaccination, 3 weeks before) and if you want to be on the safe side, a malaria prophylaxis, and rabies vaccination.
 Bali is classified as malaria-free.
 However, there are some isolated cases of infection now and again.
-But the prophylaxis is hard stuff with its side effects on organs and mind.
+Bear that Malaria the prophylaxis are hard stuffs with side effects on organs and mind.